Soyuz (spacecraft): Descent module

+is held by brackets approximately 15mm from the 3.5mm thick aluminum AMg-6 substrate.
+VIM low-density silica fibrous insulation (8mm thick) is contained in the gap between the heat shield ablator and aluminum substrate."

 Service module

 At the back of the vehicle is the service module (прибо́рно-агрега́тный отсе́к).
 It has a pressurized container shaped like a bulging can (instrumentation compartment, priborniy otsek) that contains systems for temperature control, electric power supply, long-range radio communications, radio telemetry, and instruments for orientation and control.
 A non-pressurized part of the service module (propulsion compartment, agregatniy otsek) contains the main engine and a liquid-fuelled propulsion system, using N2O4 and UDMH, for maneuvering in orbit and initiating the descent back to Earth.
 The ship also has a system of low-thrust engines for orientation, attached to the intermediate compartment (perekhodnoi otsek).
 Outside the service module are the sensors for the orientation system and the solar array, which is oriented towards the Sun by rotating the ship.
 An incomplete separation between the service and reentry modules led to emergency situations during Soyuz 5, Soyuz TMA-10 and Soyuz TMA-11, which led to an incorrect reentry orientation (crew ingress hatch first).
-The failure of several explosive bolts did not cut the connection between the service and reentry modules on the latter two flights.
+The failure of several explosive bolts did not cut the connection between the service and reentry modules on the later two flights.